grommet/grommet/src/js/components/DataTable/README.md

       made available for the column. 'primary' indicates that this property should be used as the unique identifier, which gives the cell 'row' scope for accessibility.
 If 'primary' is not used for any column, and 'primaryKey' isn't specified either, then the first column will be used.
+      'selection' indicates that the column indicates the selection state of the row.
 Defaults to `[]`.

 ```
 [{